-Strategic Cropping for Economic Sustainability: A Case Study on Income Optimization in Agriculture
+Optimal Cropping Pattern for Economic Sustainability Using Linear Programming Model

+Abstract

-Abstract: Agriculture remains the backbone of rural livelihoods, yet farmers often face challenges in maximizing income due to traditional cropping patterns and resource limitations.
-This study focuses on Strategic Cropping for Economic Sustainability through the lens of income optimization, using Piplav village in Anand district as a case study.
-Linear Programming Problem (LPP) methodology was employed to develop an optimal cropping strategy that enhances farm profitability while considering constraints such as land availability, labour, and input costs.
-Primary data were collected through field surveys and the LPP model was designed to identify the most economically viable crop combinations.
+Agriculture remains the backbone of rural livelihoods, yet farmers often face challenges in maximizing income due to traditional cropping patterns and resource limitations.
+This study focuses on Optimal Cropping Pattern for Economic Sustainability through the lens of Profit optimization, using Piplav village in Anand district as a case study.
+Linear Programming (LP) Model methodology was applied to select an optimal cropping pattern that enhances farm profitability while considering constraints such as land availability, labour, and input costs.
+Primary data were collected through field surveys and the LP model was designed to identify the most economically viable crop combinations.
 Results demonstrate that by adopting the optimized cropping pattern, farmers can significantly increase their net income compared to existing practices.
-The study highlights the potential of mathematical modeling as a practical decision-making tool for rural farmers, encouraging a shift toward more sustainable and profitable agricultural systems.
+The study highlights the potential of mathematical programming as a practical decision-making tool for rural farmers, encouraging a shift toward more sustainable and profitable agricultural systems.
 These findings offer valuable insights for policymakers, extension workers, and farming communities aiming to strengthen economic resilience in the agricultural sector.

-Key Words: Cropping Pattern, Farmers Income, Linear Programming Problem
+Key Words: Optimal Cropping Pattern, Net Profit, , Linear Programming Model and Optimization

 Introduction: